To see all the articles in this series – click here.

 In the picture below, we have now placed the paper where the Sanskrit verse from the Bhagawad Geeta had been translated into Marathi.
 (Reference of translation – Shri Vaman Pandit, as mentioned in the book Gitarthbodhini, Publisher – Rauji Shridhar Gondhalekar, Pune, 3 September 1881, Page 2.)

 As you can see there is a further reduction in the sandy brown colour which represents negativity in the environment.
 The yellow colour area which represents Divine consciousness has remained somewhat steady.
-However, the white colour signifying spiritual purity has increased significantly.
+However, the silver colour signifying spiritual purity has increased significantly.

 Note: Lime green (healing at a subtle level) has started to appear at the top of the picture.